-UFAW – Recent advances in animal welfare science VII – CANCELLED
+UFAW – Recent advances in animal welfare science VII – NOW ONLINE

 University of Birmingham

-The UFAW Recent Advances in Animal Welfare Science VII has been cancelled due to the ongoing COVID-19 situation.
+The UFAW Recent Advances in Animal Welfare Science VII has been moved online due to the ongoing COVID-19 situation.

 The field of animal welfare is a cross-disciplinary area of study that seeks to offer guidance and find solutions to the challenges raised by our caring for and interactions with both kept and wild animals.
 As part of its on-going commitment to improving animal welfare through increased scientific understanding of animals’ needs and how these can be met, UFAW is holding the seventh of its series of one day conferences on ‘Recent advances in animal welfare science’ on 1st July 2020.

 This regular meeting, which will be held in Birmingham, the city which hosted the first of these meetings, aims to provide a forum at which the broad and growing international community of scientists, veterinary surgeons and others concerned with animal welfare can come together to share knowledge and practice, discuss advances and exchange views.

 Speaker line up has been announced as follows: